yokawasa/azure-container-labs/labs/aks-103-deploy-app.md

-# Module04: Deploy the application to AKS Cluster
+# Module AKS103: Deploy the Voting App to AKS Cluster

 Clone the Github repo via the command line, and change directory: